 Yes!
 You are welcome to apply for a NZ $500 Explore New Zealand scholarship.
 One is available for each National Expedition and Internship track.
 If you win, we will put these funds toward lowering your tuition.

 Citizens of the United States and other visa-waiver countries can enter New Zealand and participate in the summer program on a visitor visa.
 You will also need to apply for a New Zealand Electronic Travel Authority.
 You do not have to apply for a student visa because of the short duration of the program.
-You can apply for a visitor visa by completing the arrival card the crew will provide you during your flight to New Zealand.
-You will submit it to the Immigration Officer when you clear customs upon arrival.

 Check with Immigration New Zealand to determine which visa will best fit your situation if you are not from a visa-waiver country.

 You will be enrolled in two separate courses during the program, one for the National Expedition and the other for the Internship.
 Both courses together are worth 30 Massey University credits, which equate to 6 - 8 U.S. semester credits, 15 ECTS, or 30 CATS.

 This program is aligned with the Northern Hemisphere summer, which falls during our semester 1.
 The summer semester in New Zealand runs from November to February.

 The academic portion of the courses open before you arrive in New Zealand.
 This allows you to see the readings and activities early and will provide you with access to Stream, our online learning platform.
 The classes will be kept open after you return home so you can access the materials after the programme ends.

 The dates you see in the brochure and on our website are the dates the practical portion of the program takes place here in New Zealand.

 Of course!
 You can see what past students got up to while they were here and get updates on what is happening through our NZexplorers page.
 You can also follow our MasseyStudyAbroad page if you want to find out more about other opportunities to study here at Massey.